RTIInternational/biocloud_docker_tools/cellranger_extract_rename/v1.1/README.md

 # Description

-This Docker image contains an in-house script written to extract and rename key files from the large 'outs.zip' file or large 'outs' directory from the Cell Ranger process.
+This Docker image contains an in-house script written to extract and rename all files from the large 'outs.zip' file or large 'outs' directory from the Cell Ranger process.
 Its purpose is to fit in the single cell RNA sequencing workflow, as well as ATACseq and potentially GUIDEseq, in the RMIP project.
-The Input to this should be a ZIP file or directory coming from a Cell Ranger run, and the output is an output directory with renamed files and a renamed copy of the input 'outs.zip' file (if given).
+The Input to this should be a ZIP file or directory coming from a Cell Ranger run, and the output is an output directory with renamed files and a renamed copy of the input 'outs.zip' file (if compressed flag is used).
 Files and relative paths within the 'outs.zip' file are listed in the table below:

 | Directory | Filename | Description | Link |
 | -- | -- | -- | -- |